Cup-Of-JavaScript/Python-Intro-II/assignments.md

 # Python Intro II Assignments
-Submit a PR for each assignment.
+Submit a PR for each exercise.

 # Ex.
 1 Sort with Lambda
 Given the following list: